emtee40/systemrescue-usbwriter/README.md

 Viewing the embedded license files requires `less` to be in the $PATH.

-When running as non-root user, you need to gain write access to the target device. sysrescueusbwriter tries `sudo`, `pkexec` and `su` (in this order) to change the access rights.
-One of these programs has to be installed and configured for automatic rights acquisition to work.
-Otherwise the user has to change the access rights manually.

 ### Licensing

 The SystemRescue USB writer scripts (and helper scripts) themselves are licensed `GPL-3.0-or-later`.

 The AppImage contains separate programs and libraries that are licensed under their own licenses.
-The license texts are contained in the AppImage below `./usr/share/licenses/`.
+The license texts are contained in the AppImage below the path `./usr/share/licenses/`.
 To view the licenses either call the AppImage with the `--licenses` parameter or unpack it.